 3 days post water fast

 This was a very happy moment because for the first time in almost a month, I was finally able to eat my favorite fruit, mangoes, and these were no ordinary mangoes, these were tree ripened mangoes from Costa Rica!
 Imagine not being able to eat your favorite food for over a month.
-Lets just say, I was in heaven at this very moment.
+Lets just say, I was a very happy girl here!

-After getting back home and back to work (I had to get back to work to pay for my trip), I was really excited to take better care of myself and follow the most "perfect" diet to aid in my healing.
-What happened to me in the months to follow was completely unexpected and emotionally devastating to me.
+After getting back home, I eventually needed to get back to work (someone had to pay for my trip).
+I was really excited to take better care of myself and follow the most "perfect" diet to aid in my healing, but what happened to me in the months to follow was completely unexpected and emotionally devastating to me.
 I rebounded.
+Hard.
 Even while eating the same exact diet I was on for years.
-I started to gain weight at an alarming pace.
+I started to gain weight at a very alarming pace.

 the rebound effect

 It has now been 2 1/2 years after I broke my water fast in Costa Rica in 2016 and I feel I am almost back to where I was.
 My fitness and marathon running isn’t the same as it was but I will get there in time.
 I don't weigh myself anymore because I experienced body dysmorphia from losing and gaining weight so quickly and I’d rather focus on the health of my body instead of the actual weight.
 Luckily what I set out to heal (my painful periods) actually healed but it took 2 years post fast and may have not been entirely due to fasting since I still dealt with my symptoms a year afterwards.

 so HOW DID I HEAL FROM the REBOUND of the fast?